AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/02.log/docs.en.md

 visible: true
 ---

-Sometimes in order to understand a problem and fix it we need to collect "**log files**", or "**logs"**.
-Basically, it contains information about program and it's work.
+Sometimes in order to understand a problem and fix it we need to collect "**log files**", or "**logs**.
+Basically, these files contain information about the program and it's work.
 To collect those logs and send them to us you need to perform following steps:

-1. Open Adguard and go to "Settings".
+1. Open AdGuard and go to "Settings".

 2. Choose "Advanced" in the left menu.